 - Coverage for Transportation Replacement, OPCF 20: covers the cost of renting a car after an insurable incident.

-- Alteration, OPCF 25A: used to change the terms of an auto policy already in effect.
+- The alteration, OPCF 25A: used to change the terms of an auto policy already in effect.

 - Reducing Coverage for Named Persons, OPCF 28: limits insurance provisions for some drivers named on the policy.